MSGhero/ThreeStarJam-DPS/README.md

-# ThreeDayJam-DPS
+# ThreeStarJam-DPS
-A DPS-based clicker game for the Newgrounds' 3 Day Jam
+A DPS-based clicker game for the Newgrounds' 3 Star Jam ⭐⭐⭐